strikergoutham/AutoC2/README.md

-Welcome to the AutoC2 wiki!
+# AutoC2

-**AutoC2 ** makes use of terraform + ansible to deploy a command and control server with isolated docker network within less than 5 mins in a single click!
+AutoC2 makes use of terraform + ansible to deploy a command and control server with isolated docker network within less than 5 mins in a single click!

 Brief outline of what the script does :